Aksh-Bansal-dev/load-balancer/README.md

 # Load Balancer
-A simple layer 4 load balancer with consistent-hashing support.
+A simple layer 4 load balancer with sticky-sessions support.

+It uses hashing for sticky sessions.

 ## Config file
 ```